 Historic New England provides grants of $1,000 each to a small to mid-sized heritage organization in each of the six New England states, consistent with our strategic agenda goals for regional focus, visibility, and heritage preservation.

 Preservation pioneer William Sumner Appleton believed that successful preservation of New England’s heritage would benefit from the creation of a regional organization supported by a large membership, and also believed in working closely with local and statewide organizations to achieve mutual preservation goals.
-As Historic New England works to fulfill our mission and vision of being a regional partner for heritage organizations, we reconfirm our belief that collaboration among organizations devoted to preservation activities in the region will strengthen all efforts and raise the visibility and importance of preservation at all levels throughout New England.
+Historic New England believes in being a regional partner for heritage organizations.
+Community Preservation Grants demonstrate our belief that collaboration among organizations devoted to preservation activities will strengthen all efforts and raise the visibility and importance of preservation throughout New England.

 These organizations received $1,000 grants

 James Merrill House in Stonington, Connecticut, to inventory, catalogue, and make accessible collections of the Pulitzer Prize-winning poet, located in his former home, which was named a National Historic Landmark in 2016 and is used for a writers’ residence program.

 Museum L-A in Lewiston, Maine, to purchase flat file storage to protect collections of Bates Mills bedspread design original artwork, and make the designs more accessible for income-producing art projects that help support the museum.

 Longmeadow Historical Society in Longmeadow, Massachusetts, to renovate an exhibition room at Storrs House Museum to feature the 1890-1920 story of the town, including images selected from 1,500 glass plate negatives taken by local photographer Paesiello Emerson.